Share this

 In both a SOC 1 and SOC 2 report, an auditor presents her opinion on the fairness of the service organization’s presentation of the description, and the suitability of the design and operating effectiveness of the controls to achieve their objectives based on the organization’s description of them.
 An auditor will present one of three types of opinions.

-- An Adverse Opinion means the service organization failed in one or more standards.
+An Unqualified Opinion means the controls have been described fairly and accurately and operate effectively.
+A Qualified Opinion means the controls mainly adhere to the standards but fall short in some areas.
+An Adverse Opinion means the service organization failed in one or more standards.
 This is typically seen as a failing grade.

 SOC 3